BorisElias501/media001/README.md

 # media001
-first practice on responsive web, which collects part of the knowledge that teachers make available to us on the internet
+Here some practices on responsive web, which collects part of the knowledge that teachers make available to us on the internet